 File # N/A

-Temecula, Calif. – As the summer travel season wraps up, the Riverside County Sheriff’s Office and the City of Temecula reminds drivers to stay safe and be responsible by never driving under the influence of alcohol and/or drugs.
+Temecula, Calif. – As students head back to the classroom, the Riverside County Sheriff’s Office and the City of Temecula reminds parents and residents to slow down, follow the speed limit and be extra careful driving through school zones.

 Share your thoughts about school zones by participating in the Go Safely Movement, a call-to-action traffic safety survey from the California Office of Traffic Safety.
 Take the survey at gosafelyca.org.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrso.org